jfein/DistBank/phase3_submission/README.txt

 OTHER FILE DESCRIPTION:
-	nodes.txt
+	topology_file.txt
+		Indicated what nodes are connected.
+A line of this file is of the form "NodeID1 NodeID2" and indicated a bidirectional channel between NodeID1 and NodeID2. nodes.txt
 		This file lists all of the server nodes in the system and maps it to a host:port address on the network.
 This address is the host and port the node is listening on; thus, other ndoes can use this mapping to figure out where to send messages to reach a node when only the server node ID is known.
 Each line of the file is of the form "NodeID host:port". apps.txt
 		Defines all apps that run in the distributed environment.
 An App is defined by a unique AppID, an App class name, and a list of nodes that run the app.
 The first node on the list is the original primary, and the rest are the backups.
 Thus, each line of the file is of the form  "ID path.to.App nodePrimary nodeBackup1 nodeBackup2 ... nodeBackupN".
 For example, if this line is present, then an app with AppID 01, defined by bank.branch.BranchApp, will run on nodes 100 (the primary), 101, and 102 - "01 bank.branch.BranchApp 100 101 102"
+	LAUNCH_ONE.cmd
+		A batch script that starts up one node with the given NodeID from the command line.
+Used for the Oracle to start up one specific node.

 -------------------------------------------------------------------------------